aws/aws-cdk/packages/@aws-cdk/aws-iotevents/README.md

 });
 ```

-For grant the permittion to put message to the input, you can use
+To grant permissions to put messages in the input,
-`grantPutMessage()` as following;
+you can use the `grantPutMessage()` method:

 ```ts
 declare const principal: iam.AnyPrincipal;